Is Dairy Farming Cruel To Cows? Here’s What You Need To Know

 Dairy Farming And Wildlife Destruction

-For those who claim to care about other animals or the planet, this should be your wake up call.
+For those who claim to care about other animals or the planet, let this serve as your wake up call.
 Consuming cow’s milk is directly linked to the extinction of various species in mass.
 It can be hard to wrap your head around at first, but this article goes into exactly how our obsession with milk and cheese is fueling this mass extinction, taking out many of the majestic species that are no longer able to roam this planet freely or peacefully.

 Dairy Farming And Water Waste